All Episodes

 And let's see.

-Uh we also have uh Michael Steinbeck, the assistant FBI director.
+We also have Michael Steinbeck, the assistant FBI director.

 All right, here to help go through all of this with us.

-We have Patrick Poole, he is the National Security and Terrorism correspondent for PJ Media.
+He is the National Security and Terrorism Correspondent for PJ Media.

 Patrick, let me start with you.

-That means to me, I interpret that as the President and Hillary Clinton, who both support this policy, are willing to gamble with the lives of Americans, that it's likely Americans will die as a result of their insistence.
+If every one of our top national security officials, intelligence officials, are warning the president that the refugee population will be infiltrated, that means to me, I interpret that as the president and Hillary Clinton, who both support this policy, are willing to gamble with the lives of Americans, that it's likely Americans will die as a result of their insistence.

 Why would they not listen to the best and brightest in our intelligence community?